Baillie Gifford Privacy Notice

 This privacy notice is for individuals connected with, or employed by, institutional investors, financial intermediaries and consultants, and other professional third parties, such as custodians and service providers, with whom Baillie Gifford has a business relationship.
 We refer to such individuals in this notice as our “Business Contacts”.

-This privacy notice describes how we, as a “Data Controller”, collect and use personal information about you during and after your relationship with us, in accordance with the General Data Protection Regulation (GDPR).
-It applies to the processing of personal data of our Business Contacts.
+This privacy notice describes how we, as a “Data Controller”, collect and use personal information about you during and after your relationship with us, in accordance with the U.K. General Data Protection Regulation (GDPR).
+It applies to the processing of personal data of our Business Contacts, including those of Baillie Gifford Investment Management (Europe) Limited (BGE) which is subject to the EU GDPR.

 This privacy notice is not intended for individuals who previously invested directly with us through our Investment Trust ISAs, Share Plans or Children’s Savings Plans.
 Neither is it intended for those who subscribe to our marketing, invest directly with us in our range of OEICs, or candidates for recruitment.